Late and long-term effects of treatment for retinoblastoma

 Young people treated for retinoblastoma are at risk, to some degree, for several possible late effects of their cancer treatment.
 It’s important to discuss what these possible effects might be with your child’s medical team.

-The risk of late effects depends on a number of factors, such as the specific treatments the child received, the doses of treatment, and the age of the child when being treated.
-These late effects may include:
+The risk of late effects depends on a number of factors, such as the specific treatments used, the doses of treatment, and the age of the child when being treated.
+These late effects can include:

 - Reduced kidney function

-- Heart problems after receiving certain chemotherapy drugs
+- Heart problems after getting certain chemotherapy drugs

 - Slowed or delayed growth and development

-- Increased risk of other cancers (see the next section, “Second cancers”)
+- Increased risk of other cancers (especially in children with hereditary retinoblastoma – see the section “Second cancers”)